nathan-osman/REST-Easy/README.md

  - support for GET, POST, and HEAD methods
  - parameter editor for POST requests
  - ability to customize HTTP request headers
+ - preview of HTML both as text and rendered in the browser

 Features planned for upcoming releases include: